Sindurav/CodingInterviews/TwoSigma 2019 Software Engineer Investments/README.md

 ## Round 2 (HR Phone Interview)
 ---
-- 2nd round was HR telephonic round
+- 2nd round was HR telephonic round.
-- She asked about my background
+- HR asked me about my background.

 ## Round 3 (Technical Phone Interview)
 ---
-- 3rd round is a technical phone interview
+- 3rd round is a technical phone interview.
-- The interviewer asked me about Computer Science questions in the 1st 30 minutes
+- The interviewer asked me about Computer Science questions in the 1st 30 minutes.
-- In the next 30 minutes I had to solve a coding question on Hackerrank's CodePair
+- In the next 30 minutes I had to solve a coding question on Hackerrank's CodePair.